dougbutner/web-4/README.md

-Web 4 is a set of **modular paradigms** and practices that allow integration of **provable democracy in any social system** with the general goal of collaboration.
+Web 4 is a set of **modular paradigms** and practices that allow integration of **provable democracy in any social system** (organization, government, community, etc) with the general goal of collaboration.
 Modularity allows any project to adopt one or more of these principles to improve the fidelity of their user's experience.

 Web 4 is **built on top of web 3** (blockchain-based) while being **fundamentally different** and providing enough **benefit to society** warrant the new title of web 4.